unknownsydrome/unknownsydrome/README.md

-- 👋 Hi, I’m @unknownsydrome
+- 👋 Hi, I’m @unknownsyndrome
-- 👀 I’m interested in ... what?
-- 🌱 I’m currently learning ... how?
-- 💞️ I’m looking to collaborate on ... what?
-- 📫 How to reach me ... why?

 <!---
 unknownsydrome/unknownsydrome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.